en

 • Powerful data table with rich editing experience and a special validation column.

-• No-code webapp setup and integration of edits in your pipeline, low-code customizations.
+• No-code webapp setup and integration of edits in your pipeline, as well as low-code customizations.

-• Edits dataset allowing to leverage human feedback for continuous AI improvement.
+• Edits dataset allowing the leverage of human feedback for continuous AI improvement.

 • Audit trail of all edits.